brandonyhchan/2800-202210-BBY33/readme.md

 ├── public                   #
     /css                     # Folder for all css files /fonts                   # Folder for al fonts
-    /img                     # Forlder for our images
+    /img                     # Folder for our images
     /js                      # Folder for all js files /sql                     # Folder for all sql files /userImg                 # Folder for images uploaded by the users